-I'm back at Birdland Jazz Club here in NYC with special shows over Christmas!
-GO HERE
+I'm back at Birdland Jazz Club on Saturday nights!
+And there's more!
+GO HERE for my schedule

 I've been sending out my music virtually in my series with Eric Comstock called #72andsong, live from the Red Wall Saloon.
 It was a lifeline for me, & kept me connected to all of YOU.
 We've done 71 episodes so far!
 From our home to yours:GO HEREfor #72andsong.
 So many of you have been so generous during this past year and a half.
 As we re-emerge from this COVID crisis, it's still tough days for all of us ... including performers.
 If you'd like to buy us a drink at the bar,GO HERE.

 I'm grateful for these supportive words about my work ...

 "Barbara Fasano sings with such deeply felt belief in her material that the art she practices is closer to pure expression than interpretation.
 Her take on 'Photographs', in which she brings at least three levels to the song at the same time, is worth the price of the CD." ~ David Hajdu, music critic for The Nation

 "Drawing on influences ranging from Sarah Vaughan and Lena Horne to Barbra Streisand, Fasano is a thoughtful intepreter of lyrics ...
 Backed by some heavyweight jazz improvisers, Fasano finds the jazz/cabaret possibilities in everything from Joni Mitchell's 'Cactus Tree' and Jimmy Webb's 'Time Flies' to Nellie Lutcher's 'Hurry On Down' ... " ~ Alex Henderson, NYC Jazz Record